Social Work Degrees in Rhode Island

 To register with the state, applicants must submit payment and documentation to the Rhode Island Board of Social Work Examiners.
 The state license application costs $70.
 Licensed social workers must complete continuing education and must periodically renew their license, which costs $100.
 Some employers pay for continuing education courses.

-Directory of Social Work Programs in Rhode Island
+Types of Social Work Licenses in Rhode Island

 An online social work degree provides psychological and sociological knowledge.
 Social workers must understand human behavior and the social welfare system.
 Graduates may work directly with clients or may develop resources as program administrators.
 Most social work occupations involve researching and connecting clients with social services.